miken-dev/LGTVMacOSCompanion/README.md

 - [ ] Set the LG TV to the appropriate HDMI input
 - [ ] Set the HDMI input icon to 'PC' (allegedly helps with latency and processing on some versions of WebOS)
 #### MacBook specific features:
-Both of these make sure your LG TV won't be turning on and off every time you open or close your laptop if it's not plugged into the display/dock
+Both of these make sure your LG TV won't turn on and off every time you open or close your laptop if it's not plugged into the display/dock
 - [ ] Have the app work conditionally based on plugged in USB Devices
 - [ ] Have the app work conditionally based on plugged in displays

-## Credits
+## Special thanks to:
 [LGTVCompanion](https://github.com/JPersson77/LGTVCompanion) by JPersson77
 [LGTVLinuxCompanion](https://github.com/cali-95/LGTVLinuxCompanion) by cali-95
 Paul Hudson at [HackingWithSwift.com](HackingWithSwift.com)